Stellar Flares from the First Tess Data Release: Exploring a New Sample of M-dwarfs

 We detect and analyze stellar flares in the short cadence (2~minute) lightcurves from the first TESS data release.
 To do so, we develop a flare detection pipeline, whose candidates we visually inspect to create a vetted flare candidate list.
 We then apply our newly developed \texttt{allesfitter} software to fit the profiles of each flare with different models, ranging from pure noise to complex flare sequences.
 Using Nested Sampling, we compute the Bayesian evidence of each model.
 This allows us to robustly select the favoured scenario.

 We find {\Nconfirmeduniquetargets} flaring stars in the first two TESS sectors, with a total count of {\Nconfirmedflares} flares.
-The largest amplitude flare appears on the M-dwarf {\TICone} and increases the brightness by a factor of {\TIConeamplmax}.
-The flare with the highest energy output is on the G-type giant star {\TICtwo}, releasing {\TICtwobolenergymax}~erg and could be accompanied by a coronal mass ejection (CME) of {\TICtwoMCME}~g.
+The largest amplitude flare appears on the M~dwarf {\TICone} and increases the brightness by a factor of {\TIConeamplmax}.
+The flare with the highest energy output is on the G-type giant star {\TICtwo}, releasing {\TICtwobolenergymax}\,erg and could be accompanied by a coronal mass ejection (CME) of {\TICtwoMCME}\,g.

-Among all observed stars, flares appear on 30\% of mid to late M-dwarfs, on 5\% of early M-dwarfs, and on less than 1\% of F, G and K stars. {\NconfirmedMdwarfsTESS} of all flaring stars are early to late M-dwarfs, highlighting that TESS explores a new parameter space for flare studies.
-In total, we find {\NconfirmedearlyMdwarfsTESS} early M-dwarfs and {\NconfirmedlateMdwarfsTESS} late M-dwarfs.
+Among all observed stars, flares appear on 30\% of mid to late M~dwarfs, on 5\% of early M~dwarfs, and on less than 1\% of F, G and K stars. {\NconfirmedMdwarfsTESS} of all flaring stars are early to late M~dwarfs, highlighting that TESS explores an important parameter space for flare studies.
+In total, we find {\NconfirmedearlyMdwarfsTESS} early M~dwarfs and {\NconfirmedlateMdwarfsTESS} late M~dwarfs.

 Moreover, we investigate flaring as a function of photometrically measured stellar rotation periods (`photometric rotator').
-60\% of fast rotating M-dwarfs are flare stars.
-Of the M-dwarfs without detected rotation periods, only 10\% flare.
-We further find that star's with higher flare rates also have an increased maximum flare amplitude and flare duration.
-Photometric rotators and other stars show comparable flare rates, amplitudes, and energies; however, we note that our rotation information mainly covers the regime of $P_\mathrm{rot}<1$~d.
-Among photometric rotators, there is a tentative decrease of the flare rate for $P_\mathrm{rot}<0.3$~d.
+60\% of fast rotating M~dwarfs are flare stars.
+Of the M~dwarfs without detected rotation periods, only 10\% flare.
+We further find that star's with higher flare rates also have an increased maximum flare amplitude and FWHM.
+Photometric rotators and other stars show comparable flare rates, amplitudes, and energies; however, we note that our rotation information mainly covers the regime of $P_\mathrm{rot}<5$\,d.
+Among photometric rotators, there is a tentative decrease of the flare rate for $P_\mathrm{rot}<0.3$\,d.